mustardseedstudios/div-e/docs/index.md

     excerpt: "Calculate tips and split bills quickly with a simple, focused design."
     icon: "fas fa-bolt"
   - title: "No clutter"
     excerpt: "A straightforward calculator experience.
-Optional ads only to unlock appearance editing for 5 minutes."
+No obtrusive ads.
+Only a banner ad at the bottom and optional ads only to unlock appearance editing options."
     icon: "fas fa-broom"
   - title: "Customizable"
     excerpt: "Pick light/dark, choose an accent color, and edit the preset tip buttons."